Appointments

 Your appointment

-However you choose to contact us, the clinician will triage your request and decide the best form of contact, this could be via;
+However you contact us, we will assess your request and decide the best form of contact.
+This could be a:

 Appointments by phone, video call or by text or email can be more flexible and often means you get help sooner.